For info on the thematic structure, see the introduction page.

 11.504 Paris wounds Machaon and Eurypylos

-11.618 Patroclus visits Nestor
+11.618 Patrocles visits Nestor

 Nestor's cup, "no one could lift it but he": it means he had so much practice, he could drink anyone under the table.
 There is a definite connection between heroism and alcohol.
-Ref. also Charybdis.
+Ref. also Il 8.227

 11.668 Nestor's tale

-11.762 When Nestor visited Achilles and Patroclus
+11.762 When Nestor visited Achilles and Patrocles

 Fighting in Achilles' armour: "you must be the Achilles now".
-Nestor knows pretty well that it will get P. killed, but it will give the Achaeans some respite and, crucially, his death will "raise the fighting spirit" of the army: the spirit of Achilles.
+Nestor knows pretty well that it will get P. killed, but it will give the Achaians some respite and, crucially, his death will "raise the fighting spirit" of the army: the spirit of Achilles.

-11.804 Patroclus sees Eurypylos, helps him
+11.804 Patrocles sees Eurypylos, helps him

 12.1 one day, the gods will obliterate the wall